François III de La Rochefoucauld: Career

 He and the Prince fought as part of a vast cavalry force at the Surprise of Meaux on 28 September 1567. de La Rochefoucauld also fought at the Siege of Chartres and raised a huge army to save the prince de Condé at La Rochelle, before accompanying him to Languedoc to join forces with Jacques II de Crussol's forces.
 On 13 March 1569 he fought at the Battle of Jarnac, in which the prince de Condé was killed.
 He then fought under Henry of Navarre, the prince's paternal nephew, at La Roche-l'Abeille.
 He also took part in the assaults on Beaugency and Pons and the sieges of Nontron, Lusignan and Poitiers in summer 1569 before coming to the assistance of Châtellerault and fighting at Port-de-Piles and on 3 October 1569 at Moncontour.

 After the peace of August 1570, he returned to the royal court, where his pleasant conversation and good spirits made him a confidant of the 20-year-old king Charles IX.
-He was in Paris the day before the St Bartholomew's Day Massacre and so Charles IX tried to convince him to move to the Louvre and suggested he move in with his valets de chambre, but de la Rochefoucauld replied "their feet stink".
+He was in Paris the day before the St. Bartholomew's Day massacre and so Charles IX tried to convince him to move to the Louvre and suggested he move in with his valets de chambre, but de la Rochefoucauld replied "their feet stink".
 On the day of the massacre the Catholics found de La Rochefoucauld and brought him out of the palace, killing him with other Protestant noblemen in the neighbouring streets.
 His body was stripped and thrown into the Seine.

-Marriage and issue
+Personal life

+His first marriage was to Sylvie Pic de la Mirandole, the sister of his brother's wife Fulvia Pico della Mirandola.
+Silvia and Fulvia (Silvie and Fulvie in French) were both descendants of an elder brother of the philosopher Giovanni Pico della Mirandola.
+Before her death, they were the parents of one son: